Vizzuality/layers-storytelling/README.md

           title: 'Amazon Soy Ports', Title of the intro
           date: 'Nov.
 10 2020' Date of publishing
         },
+        logos: [ // Array of logos to be shown on the bottom right of the screen {
+            name: 'mongabay', // Name to add on the alt text
+            src: 'logos.png', // logo image in public folder
+            width: '200' // optional, size in pixels
+          }
+        ],
         images: [ // Array of images to be displayed on the chapter { src: 'chapter1_legend.png', // File
             position: 'top', // position of the image, top. before the text, bottom: after the text